nathaneastwood/fablore/src/main-story/16-rosetta/battle-of-isenloft.md

 Ollin looked to Ollin, disbelief writ large on their flushed faces.
 The best of them, the worst of them; no matter what they thought of Jarl, they all thought the same-when a man like that fell, what hope remained for the rest of them?
 One by one they looked away, resumed the fight, the world around them restoring its frantic tempo.

 Only Oldhim continued to watch.
 Only Oldhim saw the first geyser of gore from Glutgorr's flank.
-He raised his hammer and bellowed a single word at the top of his graveled voice; "VETREIĐI!"
+He raised his hammer and bellowed a single word at the top of his graveled voice; "VETREIÐI!"

 As if to punctuate his cry, a bloodied hook burst through the immense monster's skin.
 With a wet ripping of sinew and hide, a great tear appeared, and out spilled a ragged figure drenched in guts and filth.
-Though his armor was bent and buckled, his cloak in shreds, Jarl Vetreiđi rose proudly, alive and resolute while the surrounding ravenirs fled their now toppling giant.
+Though his armor was bent and buckled, his cloak in shreds, Jarl Vetreiði rose proudly, alive and resolute while the surrounding ravenirs fled their now toppling giant.
 It hit the ground with such force that the earth cracked, the impact sending the Old Ones' minions tumbling into the chasm.

 <img src="https://d2hl7maqck52px.cloudfront.net/main-story/16-rosetta/battle-of-isenloft-2.webp" alt="battle-of-isenloft-2" class="center" />